apache/couchdb/src/docs/src/api/database/find.rst

 document must also have a subfield ``"rating"`` and the subfield must have a value equal to ``8``.

-Example of implicit operator applied to a subfield test
+Example of implicit operator applied to a subfield test:

 .. code-block:: javascript